flatmax/jrpc-oo/README.md

 Using the objects and webcompoenents, you can have two entities linked by a web-socket execute eachother over the network using the JSON-RPC 2.0 protocol.
 This could be a browser and nodejs, or two browsers.

 # Example
-On one side of the network create a server.
+On one side of the network create a server listening on port 9000.
 For example in nodejs :
 ```
 JRPCServer = require('./JRPCServer');